There Are Things You Can Do to Prevent Jet Lag From Turning Your Trips Into a Total Drag

-- Make a plan to get started in the morning
+- Make a plan to get started in the morning and stick to it.

 - Go outside and stay active, especially on the first day.

-- Plan your "must" activities for later in your trip
+- Plan your "must" activities for later in your trip.

 - Make it as easy as possible to fall asleep at night.

 Having a regular bedtime routine will help your body relax and get ready for sleep.
 Avoid caffeine and alcohol in the afternoons and evenings, as these can affect your sleep cycle.
 If you can't avoid them, compensate with an easy morning the next day.
 Don't forget to minimize distractions before bed, such as your cell phone, television and loud noises.